shawntabrizi/substrate-collectables-workshop/steps/3/README.md

 We can now design the `#[macro_entrypoint]` to keep track of all data inside of the `mod pallet` container, and that means we can now design `#[macro_1]` and `#[macro_2]` to have context of one another, and interact with each other too.

-The unfortunate limitation here is that wherever we want to use FRAME macros, we must basically do it in a single file and all enclosed by the `#[frame_support::pallet]` macro entrypoint.
+The unfortunate limitation here is that wherever we want to use FRAME macros, we must basically do it in a single file and all enclosed by the `#[frame::pallet]` macro entrypoint.

 We will go over each of the FRAME macros throughout this tutorial